e2d2/dcs-scripts/cular-preingest/PREINGEST_TEMPLATE_RMC.md

     a.
 The source for collection level metadata is smb://files.cornell.edu/lib/CULARIngest/RMC/$CULAR_TITLE/$CULAR_TITLE.xml
     b.
 The source for the JSON manifest created through ingest is smb://files.cornell.edu/lib/CULARIngest/RMC/$RMC_SUBDIVISION/$CULAR_TITLE.json
 5. Filesystem dates do not need to be captured.
-6. The assets do not contain sensitive data.
+6. The assets are not believed to contain sensitive data.
 7. When ingest is complete developers will notify **Dianne Dietrich** who will work with depositor to obtain final sign off.
 8. **Dianne Dietrich** will delete files from CULARingest when ingest is completed. **Erin Faulder** will coordinate deletion from other source source shares.
-9. Additional deposits may be expected.
+9. No regular additions of assets to this collection are expected, although future deposits may occur.